Rachel-Oei/Portfolio_Tracker3000/README.md

 - Runs 100,000 simulations as 10 batches of 10,000 to reduce computational effort.
 - Assumes multivariate normal distribution.
 - Returns the mean cumulative returns, standard deviation and 5% VaR.
-- Generates a kernal density plot in .png to view the distribution of cumulative returns.

 ## Other portfolio trackers / inspiration
 - cliStocksTracker, rtscli, CodeAlpha_Stock_Portfolio_Tracker